aaronpriven/Array-2D-pm/README.md

     No filename, or a blank filename, was passed to these methods.

+- No array passed to ...

+    A method was called that requires an array, but there was no array passed in the argument list.
+Typically this would be when it was called as a class object, e.g., $class->set\_row(qw/a b c/);

 ## WARNINGS

 - Tab character found in array during Array::2D->tsv; converted to visible symbol